 Clinton calls Trump supporters “deplorables” and the right calls undocumented immigrants “illegals”.
 There’s no such thing.
 “Illegal” and “deplorable” are adjectives, not nouns, and they aim to dehumanize.
 When Eric Trump says that Democrats are not even people, that’s direct fascism.

 Also, liberals need to keep the moral high ground.
-It doesn’t matter that Trump has called people far worse when Clinton calls Trump supporters deplorables; it just gives them ammunition.
+It doesn’t matter that Trump has called people far worse when Clinton calls Trump supporters deplorables; it just gives the Trump camp ammunition.
 They don’t care that it’s hypocritical that they’re up in arms about it.

 In general, language has gone downhill since Trump entered the election.
 His own crude language and topics of discussion and the fact that his supporters lap it up, as well as the language used by (us) bloggers, who aren’t restrained by journalistic norms, have led to the mainstream media using more crude language as well, to be cool, I suppose, to stay part of the in-group.
 But it’s normalizing Trump’s level of interaction, so I for one am going to try and clean up my language.
 Not completely, because he’s still a chicken-eyed chump, but a little.